 You can take measures to avoid triggers during times of high pollen by:

-If you’re still affected, you can purchase over-the-counter relief medications or, in more severe cases, visit Dr. Stein for more effective prescriptions medications.
+If you’re still affected, you can purchase over-the-counter relief medications or, in more severe cases, visit Dr. Stein for more effective prescription medications.

 These symptoms can often be confused with those of eye diseases, making a proper diagnosis crucial for appropriate treatment.

 There are various forms of eye allergies, ranging from mild to severe.
 The most common type is seasonal allergic conjunctivitis (SAC), which depends on the specific season and ensuing pollen that affects certain individuals.
-Patients might seek relief for their uncomfortable but common symptoms that include itching and redness.
+Patients might seek relief for their uncomfortable but common symptoms, including itching and redness.
 Rubbing your eyes might be tempting, but doing so increases your risk of infection.